uma-subbiah/uma-subbiah.github.io/_pages/societies.md

 ## Computational Cardiovascular Science group, University of Oxford
 _Apr '21 - Nov '21_
 <br>
-- I worked on my Master's thesis in the Computational Cardiovascular Science group, Dept. of Computer Science.

-- The research conducted involves the use of machine learning techniques to enhance cardiac drug safety.
+- Master's dissertation research conducted as part of the Computational Cardiovascular Science group, on the use of machine learning to enhance early prediction of cardiovascular drug toxicity.

-- Our contribution to the field has been selected for presentation at the 2021 Safety Pharmacology Society's (SPS) Annual Meeting (Oct 2021) and the 2021 Cardiac Physiome Meeting (Nov 2021).

-- Our accepted abstract was awarded the 2021 SPS Student Award.
-We also won the 1st place in the SPS Junior Investigator Poster Contest in October 2021.

 <hr>